bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![Picture of setup here](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/BareBreadboard.jpg) *Board setup before all the messy jumper wires.*

 Connect everything together as outlined in the pinout guide.
+Remember that VCC in this scenario is 3.3v.
+Under no circumstances should you connect the temperature sensor, pressure sensor, or DeadOn RTC to the 5v supply on the MKRZero.
+You run the risk of frying your electronics, and then you would be out ~$144!

 After you double check you connections it is time to fire it up!
 Connect your MKRZero to the computer and upload the MKRZero_OpCode.

 ![Picture of setup with jumper wires here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/MessyWires.jpg)
 *Board setup with jumper wires.*

 Open the serial monitor (Ctrl+Shift+M).
 If you have everything set up correctly, you should see data printing to the screen in the form of:

 Date (mm/dd/yyyy), Time (HH:mm:ss), Conductivity (uS/cm), Temperature (degC), Absolute Pressure (mbar), Depth (m), Salinity (PSU)

 ![Picture of output.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/SerialMonitorOutput.PNG)